Guitar Anatomy Including Parts, String Labels, Fret Numbering & More! (Infographics)

 Guitar Strings Labeled

-There’s no way around not knowing the names of the strings.
-To tune your guitar, figure out chords, and eventually change out the strings yourself, you’re going to have to get to know them intimately.
+There’s no way around not knowing the guitar string names.
+To tune your guitar, figure out chords, and eventually change out the strings yourself, you’re going to have to get to know the guitar string names intimately.
 Not every string will be the same, that is, they will have different thicknesses.

 The thickest string will be the very top one closest to you starting with the 6th E string, and they will gradually get smaller in thickness ending with the 1st E string.